 #10 BALIDBID LAGOON & BEACH

-Next on this list of North Cebu Beaches is Balidbid Lagoon and Beach which was the highlight of my trip during my adventures in North Cebu.
-This unique saltwater lagoon is a must-see destination and I highly recommend adding it to your North Cebu tourist spots list!
+Next on this list of North Cebu Beaches is Balidbid Lagoon which was the highlight of my trip during my adventures in North Cebu.
+This unique saltwater lagoon is a must-see destination during your stay.

 From the main hub of Sante Fe, it’s approximately a 15-minute drive or a 1-hour walk to this Bantayan Lagoon.